MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-batch-posting.md

 1. From the document that you have tried to post with background posting, choose the **Job Queue Status** field, which will contain **Error**.
 2. Review the error message and fix the problem.

-Alternativelly you can review on the **Job Queue Log Entries** page if the sales order was posted successfully.
-For more information, see [To view status or errors in the job queue](admin-job-queues-schedule-tasks.md#to-view-status-or-errors-in-the-job-queue).
+Alternatively, you can review on the **Job Queue Log Entries** page if the sales order was posted successfully.
+For more information, see the [Monitor the job queue](#monitor-the-job-queue) section.

 ## <a name="to-create-a-job-queue-entry-for-batch-posting-of-sales-orders"></a>To create a job queue entry for batch posting of sales orders

 Alternatively, you can postpone postings for when it is convenient for your organisation.
 For example, in your business it might make sense to run certain routines when most of the data entry for the day has concluded.
 You can achieve this by setting the job queue up to run various batch-posting reports, such as the **Batch Post Sales Orders**, **Batch Post Sales Invoices**, and similar reports. [!INCLUDE[prod_short](includes/prod_short.md)] supports background posting for all sales, purchasing, and service documents.

-The following procedure shows how to set the **Batch Post Sales Orders** report up to automatically post sales orders at 4 PM on week days.
+The following procedure shows how to set the **Batch Post Sales Orders** report up to automatically post sales orders at 4 PM on weekdays.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Queue Entries**, and then choose the related link.
 2. Choose the **New** action.